wildfly-extras/wildfly-camel-examples/camel-cxf-jaxrs/README.md

 Camel CXF JAX-RS Example
 ------------------------

-This example demonstrates using the camel-cxf component with JBoss Fuse on EAP to produce and consume JAX-RS REST services.
+This example demonstrates using the camel-cxf component with Red Hat Fuse on EAP to produce and consume JAX-RS REST services.

 In this example, a Camel route takes a message payload from a direct endpoint and passes it on to a CXF producer endpoint.
 The producer uses the payload to pass arguments to a CXF JAX-RS REST service.